indharajith/zimbra-migration/README.md

 - [Conclusion](#Conclusion)

 This repo have two scripts one for backup your zimbra datas(Phase-1) and one for restore the zimbra datas(Phase-2)

+## Prerequisite

+- Storage spaces for backup the datas.
+- External Storage for large data migration(mounted as local folder).
+- SSH access for both servers.

 ## Features
 **The backup.sh script backup zimbra datas like**